Strategic Advisory · Washington D.C.

 Executive Action

 Policy reversals and administrative directive reissuance.
-Authority rests with the executive — no congressional action required.
+Authority rests with the executive.
+No congressional action required.

 Rulemaking